cunarist/rinf/README.md

 > If you have any suggestions or want to report a bug, please leave it as an [issue](https://github.com/cunarist/rust-in-flutter/issues) or a [pull request](https://github.com/cunarist/rust-in-flutter/pulls).
 We will try to respond as quickly as possible.

-# 🧱 Recommended Structure

-Ideally, **Flutter** would deal with the cross-platform user interface while **Rust** handles the business logic.
-The front-end and back-end can be completely separated, meaning that Dart and Rust codes are detachable from each other.
-These two worlds communicate through channels and streams.

-Use [MessagePack](https://msgpack.org/) for serializing messages sent between Dart and Rust as provided by the template, if you have other reasons not to do so.
-For those who aren't familiar, MessagePack is a nested binary structure similar to JSON, but much faster and more efficient.

 # 👜 Installing Rust Toolchain

 Refer to the [Rust docs](https://doc.rust-lang.org/book/ch01-01-installation.html) to install Rust toolchain on your system.
 Because you're going to write Rust, only having the Flutter SDK on your system is not enough.